 However, signing up for a podcast or webinar means the listener only has to show up.

 Webinars and podcasts are excellent for establishing you as an expert.
 They’re also particularly fabulous for offering the personal touch.
 This allows viewers to get a greater sense of your personality, putting a voice and face behind your brand.

 As with an ebook or whitepaper, the topic you cover is key.
 It needs to be something your audience gets revved up about.
 Something to encourage that initial sign up.

 If you’re a dog trainer, you could host a webinar on 10 basic commands to teach your dog.
 Or for a podcast you could do a series on feeding a raw diet wit expert guests.
 Think about the products or services you offer and the kind of content pet owners would find interesting.

 For a webinar, create your opt-in form on a designated landing page and highlight the key benefits for signing up.

 Direct people to the landing page from your social channels, or consider creating a sponsored ad on social media.
 Facebook is a good one for this.

 For podcasts, these are effective when you run a weekly or monthly podcast.
-Cover a specific issue each time and invite authoritative guests to share their thoughts too.
+Cover a specific issue each time and invite guests to share their thoughts too.